numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 all, or most, new exposed API points giving a ``PreliminaryDTypeAPIWarning``.

 This allows for smaller patches and further future changes.
-In these first steps no, or only very limited, new C-API shall be exposed.
+In these first steps, no or only very limited new C-API shall be exposed.
-The addition of new ``DTypes`` will then allow to address other changes more incremental:
+The addition of new ``DTypes`` will then allow to address other changes more incrementally:

 1. A new machinery for array coercion, with the goal of enabling user DTypes to behave in a full featured manner.